Embedding Still Images

-Once we e-mail you that your images have been put in a directory specific to your project, and we open an author's account so that you can log into TC's database and create a new page, you may use CK Editor, the WYSIWYG editor we've installed (click the "Edit" tab at the top of the page).
+Once we e-mail you that your images have been put in a directory specific to your project, and we open an author's account so that you can log into TC's database and create a new page, you may use the editor built into Drupal (click the "Edit" tab at the top of the page).
 You can cut and paste your text into the web browser window.

 Alternatively, we can code your essay for you once your final text is accepted for publication.

 To embed an image, click on the icon of a picture frame as seen in the toolbar located above your text editor:

 (In many browsers, if you mouse over the icon found on the toolbar, you will see the text box "Image" appear on your screen, floating above the landscape icon.)

 Your link should include something like the following, using the specific parameters we send you.